caffeinate/test-pylot/pi_fly/README.md

 Some sensors take a few seconds to return a reading, others can be polled faster.
 Create a load of polling loops at different speeds and use these to write to shared memory (see [scoreboard.py](scoreboard.py)).

-Actionals read from the scoreboard; make decisions and switch relays.
+Actionals read from the scoreboard; make decisions and switch relays. [main.py](main.py) is a good place to start having a browse.

 This runs the solar thermal hot water heating in my house.